sanchit-gandhi/whisper-jax/README.md

 [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/sanchit-gandhi/whisper-jax)

 However, at peak times there may be a queue of users that limit how quickly your audio input is transcribed.
-In this case, you may benefit from creating your own inference endpoint, such that you have unrestricted access to the Whisper JAX model.
+In this case, you may benefit from running the model yourself, such that you have unrestricted access to the Whisper JAX model.

 We provide all the necessary code for creating an inference endpoint.
 To obtain this code, first clone the repository on the GPU/TPU on which you want to host the endpoint:
 ```
 git clone https://github.com/sanchit-gandhi/whisper-jax
 ```